AlexTalishinsky/Sex_Dimorphic_Depression_rsFC_Gene_Correlates/Custom Functions and Example Data/README.md

 # 2. Installation guide

 After installing the software dependencies listed above, the three custom functions in this package may be downloaded and run in MATLAB.
-Download time should be <1 minute on a normal computer.
+Download time should be <1 minute.

 # 3. Demo